shariq1989/cookbook/content/recipe/tandoori-chicken.md

 * A [wire rack](https://amzn.to/3mp5wxK)
 * A [Food Thermometer](https://amzn.to/3wGlMxX)

-#### What to serve with tandoori chicken:
+#### What do I serve with tandoori chicken?

 * Naan
 * Long-grained basmati rice
 * Fresh salad
 * Pulao

 #### Can I freeze tandoori chicken?

-Yes.
-Allow the chicken to cool completely, and then add it to a freezer-safe container or bag.
+You sure can.
+First, allow the chicken to cool completely, and then add it to a freezer-safe container or bag.
 The chicken will freeze for up to 4 months.
 When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, warm the chicken in the oven or microwave.

 ----

-### GRILL INSTRUCTIONS: STEP-BY-STEP
+### Grill Instructions: Step-by-Step

 1. In a [blender](https://amzn.to/3GwEcFS) or [food processor](https://amzn.to/3Cs5k6e), mix olive oil, salt, garlic powder, turmeric, cayenne powder, paprika, [garam masala](({{< ref "garam-masala" >}}/), red food powder, yogurt, lemon juice, and garlic and ginger paste until smooth.